-Our website offers a newsletter in which we inform you about current events and offers.
+6.1 Our website offers you a newsletter in which we inform you about news and offers.
 If you would like to subscribe to the newsletter, you must provide a valid e-mail address.
-If you subscribe to the newsletter, you agree to receive the newsletter and the explained procedures.
+By subscribing to the newsletter, you agree to receive the newsletter and to the explained procedures.
 To subscribe to the newsletter, the following data must be provided:

 6.2 Legal basis for data processing